Minimizing Environmental Exposure to PFAS

 Shellfish Testing

 In Connecticut, shellfish testing (e.g., oysters and clams) is overseen by the Department of Agriculture's (DoAg) Bureau of Aquaculture.
 In order to evaluate the risk of PFAS contamination in shellfish collected from Connecticut's shoreline, DoAg partnered with the University of Connecticut and the Greenwich Shellfish Commission in 2020 to study PFAS in shellfish collected from Greenwich, CT.
 Encouragingly, PFAS were not detected in any of the oyster samples analyzed through that study.
-Since this time, the University of Connecticut has continued to refine its methods for evaluating PFAS in shellfish and in 2023, will again be partnering with the Bureau of Aquaculture to evaluate PFAS levels in oysters collected in the New Haven area.
-Results will be reported upon publication.
+Since this time, the University of Connecticut has continued to refine its methods for evaluating PFAS in shellfish and continues to pursue new research opportunities along the Connecticut coastline.

 Contact Information: